pmcelhaney/counterfact/README.md

 While Counterfact offers a unique approach to API mocking tailored for front-end development, we understand the importance of having the right tool for your specific needs.
 Here are some similar tools and alternatives you might find useful:

 [**Mirage JS**](https://miragejs.com/): has goals that are very similar to Counterfact's and very different approaches to meeting them.
-For example, it runs in a browser instead of Node.
-While it doesn't integrate with OpenAPI, it does support GraphQL.
+For example, it runs in a browser instead of Node, does not integrate with OpenAPI, and does support GraphQL.

 [**Mockoon**](https://mockoon.com/): A user-friendly desktop application that allows you to quickly create mock APIs locally.